lost-egg/lost-egg.github.io/combat.md

 Against opponents that you dramatically outclass, you may not need to use a withering attack at all.
 Against skilled opponents, though, just leaping right in for the kill can get you killed yourself... which is why you'll want to wait for just the right moments in the fight to spend your Initiative on **decisive attacks**.
 With a decisive attack, you can deal substantial damage, or even incapacitate or kill an opponent in one blow.

-When combat starts, all characters involved in the combat roll Join Battle.
+## The Flow of Combat

+Combat is split into **rounds**.
+Each round is composed of **ticks**, which are abstract, very small measures of time, count from highest to lowest, and can start at any number.
+During each round, you take your turn on the tick matching your **Initiative**, going from highest to lowest.
+If multiple characters act on the same tick, they go simultaneously.
+Once everyone in the combat has taken their turn, the next round starts.

+Your starting Initiative in combat is the result of a **Join Battle** roll.
 This is a (Wits + Awareness + 3s) opposed roll.
-The result for each character is their starting **Initiative** in the combat.
-If an effect increases or lowers your Initiative, it's written Xi, where X is the amount.

-If you expect combat---or start it yourself---you can start combat with any weapons of your choice ready to attack with.
-If you're attacked without expecting it, you usually don't start combat with any weapons ready,[^paranoid] and you'll probably want to use the [Ready Weapon](#ready-weapon) action to get one or more weapons ready.

-[^paranoid]: If you're the sort of person who's so paranoid that you keep a weapon ready at all times, you should make sure the GM knows that ahead of time.
-After all, if you always walk around with a sword or a spear in hand, people might start suspecting that you want to attack them.

 If you join combat that's already started, you roll Join Battle as non-opposed roll to determine your starting Initiative,[^winning-initiative][^join-battle-plus-three] and then take your first turn the next time the tick matching your Initiative comes up.

 [^winning-initiative]: This isn't an opposed roll, but you're considered to "win" for the purpose of effects that trigger from that if you have a higher result than the current Initiative of any opponent in the combat.

 [^join-battle-plus-three]: In the original text, it's unclear if someone joining an existing combat gets the +3s bonus.
 As a best-guess interpretation that bonus is included here.

----

-Combat is split into **rounds**.
-Each round is composed of **ticks**, which are abstract, very small measures of time.
-During each round, each character takes their turn on the tick matching their Initiative, going from highest to lowest.
-If multiple characters act on the same tick, they go simultaneously.
-Once everyone in the combat has taken their turn, the next round starts.
+Your Initiative can rise or fall to any number.
+If an effect increases or lowers your Initiative, it's written Xi, where X is the amount.
+If you have low Initiative and haven't acted yet, and you increase your Initiative to greater than that of other characters who have already acted, you take your turn on the next tick.
+No matter how your Initiative changes, you only take your turn once in a given a round.

-You can delay your action to a later tick.
+If you would take your turn but want to wait, you can delay your action to a later tick.
 If you do, you lose 2i, but you can take your action on any tick later in the round than your original Initiative, including on the same tick as another character.
 This can be useful to set up [Clash attacks](#clashes) or for coordinating a fight with your allies.

-If you have low Initiative and haven't acted yet, and you increase your Initiative to greater than that of other characters who have already acted, you take your turn on the next tick.

----

-Your Initiative can rise or fall to any number.
+## Crash

 If your Initiative falls to 0 or lower, you're in **Crash** as long as you have a Initiative that's 0 or lower.
 If you're in Crash because of your own actions (such as actions or Charms that cost Initiative), you lose an additional 5i.

 While you're in Crash, withering attacks can continue to lower your Initiative, and you're subject to the following effects: